 Targeted Customer Communications

-TSPs should identify and communicate directly with their customers who will be required to make major changes to their telecommunications equipment and systems to accommodate 10-digit local dialling and the new NPA.
-Targeted communications identifying the changes required should be sent to those customers well in advance of the start date for the 7- to 10-Digit Dialling Transition Period network announcements in order to provide those customers with sufficient time to make the necessary changes.
+TSPs should identify and communicate directly with their customers who will be required to make changes to their telecommunications equipment and systems to accommodate the new NPA 879.
+Targeted communications identifying the changes required should be sent to those customers well in advance of the Relief Date in order to provide those customers with sufficient time to make the necessary changes.
 Such targeted customers may include 9-1-1 Public Safety Answering Points (PSAPs), alarm companies, Internet service providers, paging companies, unified messaging service companies, apartment building owners, and hydro meter readers.

 Other Means of Customer Communications

-TSPs should use other means (e.g., customer messaging, direct customer contacts, Interactive Voice Response, etc.), as required, to reach their customers and provide appropriate information about the implementation of 10-digit local dialling and the new NPA.
+TSPs should use other means (e.g., customer messaging, direct customer contacts, Interactive Voice Response, etc.), as required, to reach their customers and provide appropriate information about the implementation of the new NPA.

 Communications Themes and Key Messages: